-God, being faithful to His promise, gave Abram (now called Abraham – see Gn.17:5) and Sarai (now called Sara – see Gn.17:15) even though Sara was now ninety years of age (see Gn.17:17) and well past the age of child bearing.
+God, being faithful to His promise, gave Abram (now called Abraham – see Gn.17:5) and Sarai (now called Sara – see Gn.17:15) the promised son even though Sara was now ninety years of age (see Gn.17:17) and well past the age of child bearing.

 4. Read Genesis 21:8–14.

 Things did not go well in Abraham’s household, and after a period of time he put Hagar and Ishmael out of his house.